-Training for the race is going to be intense.
+Training for the race is going to be hard at times.
 But you are a Wahooligan!
 You are strong and fearless!
 Even if you’re not a swimming, running or cycling pro, you can still crush your training and in turn, crush that triathlon.

 First, you need to set up goals for your race.
 Your goals should be SMART: specific, measurable, attainable, realistic, and time-specific.
 These SMART goals will heavily factor into your training.
 We recommend breaking your training up similar to how it will be in the race.
 For instance, swimming will be the shortest section of your triathlon, so you should spend a smaller block of time training for it and reaching your SMART goals.
 Here are a few tips for each section of the race.

-While the swim is the shortest part of the race, it’s also one of the scariest for most athletes, especially if you don’t have a background in competitive swimming.
+While the swim is the shortest part of the race, it’s also one of the scariest for many athletes, especially if you don’t have a background in competitive swimming.
 The most important part of your swim is staying calm and going at your own pace.
 It can be easy to push yourself too hard when you see frenzied splashing all around you.
 But remember that you have two more sections of your race left.
 You have to conserve your energy, not push beyond your limits.
 There will be time for that later.

-- Look straight ahead when swimming, not all around you.
+- Look straight ahead when swimming (sighting), not all around you.
 The other swimmers can be distracting.

 - Make each stroke efficient by lengthening your body and rotating on your sides.

 - Try to decrease your kicking during the swim.
 Many inexperienced swimmers kick more to make up for their slower pace or lack of balance in the water.
 Decreasing your kick will help conserve that much-needed energy.

 Usually, cycling is the second portion of the race.
 Here are a few training tips for your ride:

 - Use smooth cadence, just like during the swim, when pedaling the bike.
-Try to pull the pedal upward rather than pushing it downward.
+Try to pull the pedal upward in addition to pushing it downward.